 You will need: Music and speakers

 How to: Dance and music are amazing ways for the entire family to bond with the baby.
 The music you play can be soft and simple while the baby’s dance can be some adorable hand movements.
-Listening to music is beneficial to your baby since it improves the baby’s ability to process speech (6).
-As for dance, it just adds the much-needed fun element to listening music.
+Listening to music is beneficial to your baby since it improves the baby’s ability to process speech as well as his hearing and response (5).
+As for dance, it just adds the much-needed fun element to listening to music.

 Play some soft music on low and comfortable volume.
 You can try different types of music and observe which one elicits the maximum response of excitement.
 Once the music is playing, make your baby sit in front of you and gently move his hands to the tune of the music.
 Add your very own sound effects to make things interesting.
 You will notice that your baby smiles and giggles every time you move his hands.